Luke | Chapter 4

 • Jesus enjoyed a relationship with His creation that hadn’t been experienced since before the fall.
 We are told in Genesis 1:28 that Adam and Eve were to “have dominion over the fish of the sea, over the birds of the air, and over every living thing that moves upon the earth.”
 This indicates that during those 40 days of temptation Jesus remained sinless and always had authority over His creation.

 • Furthermore we are told that during the 1000-year reign of Christ upon the earth.
 According to Isaiah 11:6 “The wolf also shall dwell with the lamb, the leopard shall lie down with the young goat, the calf and the young lion and the fatling together; and a little child shall lead them.”
 This also indicates the future fulfillment of Isaiah’s prophecy as he describes Jesus in chapter 11 as having “The spirit of the Lord resting upon Him, the Spirit of wisdom and understanding, the Spirit of counsel and might, the Spirit of knowledge and of the fear of the Lord.”
 Jesus went out into that time of temptation with what Isaiah describes as “righteousness as His belt and faithfulness around His waist”.
-These “wild beasts” saw Jesus as God the Son, their creator and therefore worshipped His as such as He will be their liberator as well.
+These “wild beasts” saw Jesus as God the Son, their creator and therefore worshipped Him as such, as He will be their liberator as well.
 Paul wrote in Romans 8:21-22 that “the creation itself also will be delivered from bondage of corruption into the glorious liberty of the children of God.
 For we know that the whole creation groans and labors with birth pangs together until now.”

 • Angels Ministered to Him: In the Greek means to serve and is in the imperfect tense meaning that their care was continuous.
 The angelic creation ministered to Him at the end of His temptation which shows that Jesus not only was Creator and Master of that which was created on the earth, He is both Lord and Creator of the heavens as well.
 They executed the commands of the Father for the Son continually all during the 40 days and nights and Matthew adds that when satan left Jesus they ministered to Him and by this it is referring to Jesus physical needs as they had been attending to eternal needs.
 This was a test that offered satan’s worst but there was never a doubt that Jesus would pass the test 100%.